 ls

 Validate what is available before transferring.
-This also helps confirm you are in the expected remote directory.
+This also confirms you are operating in the expected remote directory.

 -rw-r--r-- 1 ftp ftp 1048576 Jan 01 12:00 backup.tar.gz